Manage Debit Orders

 • Click Request

-Note: If there are insufficient funds in the Netcash account the credit card refund will be rejected and may be requested again at a later date.
+Note: If there are insufficient funds in the Netcash account, the credit card refund will be rejected and may be requested again at a later date.
+A refund may take up to 7 days to be refunded to the cardholder’s account.

-Returned Debit Order date in Masterfile
+Returned Debit Order in Masterfile

-• Select Services > Debit orders > Manage debit orders > Masterfile.
+Navigate to Services > Debit orders > Manage debit orders > Masterfile.

-• Select the Masterfile of the client.
+• Select the Masterfile of the customer.